 to sit for the CDR exam.
 Registered Dietitians can work in a vast variety of areas

 including hospitals, management, community, private practice, and research.

-- Wellness companies (RD or Non-RD)
+- Wellness and health coaches (RD or Non-RD)

 View the Bureau of Labor Statistics Occupational Outlook for Dietitians and Nutritionists.